Overall At-Risk Score: 45

 Berberidaceae (Barberry family)

-Inconspicuous purplish green flowers bloom in mid April, ripening into a brilliant blue fruit that holds onto the plant through summer.
-Each fruit has two seeds that outgrow the ovary shortly after seed development begins, growing into the large blue seeds positioned above the leaves.²
+Purple-green flowers bloom in mid-April, ripening into a brilliant blue fruit that holds onto the plant through summer.
+Each fruit has two seeds that outgrow the fruit shortly after seed development begins, breaking the wall and growing into large blue seeds positioned above the leaves.
+These seeds are primarily dispersed by birds.

-C. thalictroides requires moist soils and deep shade, which means logging in forestlands is a threat to C. thalictroides populations.
-Overharvesting is a threat as well, as C. thalictroides seeds require double stratification and may take up to three seasons to reach reproductive maturity.
+Blue Cohosh requires moist soils and deep shade, which means logging in forestlands is a threat to Blue Cohosh populations.
+Overharvesting is also a threat, as Blue Cohosh seeds may take up to three seasons to germinate.

-Listed as Threatened in the state of Rhode Island¹
+Caulophyllum thalictroides is listed as “Threatened” in the state of Rhode Island.

 Part of Plant Used/Active Medicinal Compounds: